SiShdroid/saisushmapasupuleti/README.md

 ## About Me 👨‍💻

-I'm Hayden Constas, an electrical engineer with a background in entrepreneurship.
-I'm passionate about combining hardware and software to create innovative solutions.
-My journey includes founding engineering firms, developing IoT devices, and leading technical teams.
+I'm Sai Sushma Pasupuleti, a Doctoral Student at University of Houston.
+I'm an electrical engineering student and I specialize in design and control of power electronics.
+I'm passionate about working on providing solutions to the real-world problems.
+I believe it is important to be in a constant state of learning, and more importantly to use that learning.
+Other thank work, I like to play badminton, dance to classical rythmns, and work on cool projects!

 ## Featured Projects 🚀